 "But why William Morris?" you ask.
 Short answer: Because things are more than things; they carry meaning and meaning allows us to form our values.
 Arts & Crafts items are made by people for people, not by machines for money.
 Morris was reactionary to what he considered poor quality, cheap, and especially soulless mass-produced decorative art.

 Tile was one of the first media taken up by Morris.
 Tile designs are "portable" and he could make something tangible and beautiful without years of apprenticeship.
-Designs such as Burne-Jones's fairy tale tiles were revisited in paintings, and tapestries, with designs adapting to the media.
+Designs such as the early fairy tale tiles done by Edward Burne-Jones for Morris were revisited in paintings, and tapestries, with designs adapting to the media.

 Morris took freely from the interests of Victorian culture and combined them with his love of nature, of myth and medieval, taking what he wanted and leaving what he did not like.
 A design for one wall at Red House was to be a fresco of the Fall of Troy, yet Morris chose 13th century ships for the Greeks.
 Red House has little external decoration, preferring to let the bones of the house speak for it.
 Windows are not symmetrically placed or even similar when viewed from the outside; rather their placement was based on the flow of the house, and the needs of the family.